aidenlab/Juicebox/README.md

 but don't worry about that for development; 2GB should be fine.
 * One last note: be sure to `Commit and Push` when you commit files, it's hidden in the dropdown menu button in the commit window.

-`MainWindow.java` is the main method class for the visualization portion of the software.
-`HiCTools.java` is the main method class for the analysis portion.

 -------
 Example